Degree in Conservation and Restoration

 28. Critical understanding of the nature of art today.

-1. Knowledge of a universalist idea of heritage, as well as the uniqueness and fragility of heritage works, as well as the need for their legal protection by the administration.
+1. Knowledge of a universalist idea of heritage, as well as the singularity and fragility of heritage works, and the need for their legal protection by the administration.

-2. Knowledge of the concept of heritage as a collective asset to be transmitted to future generations, as well as existing legal and administrative techniques.
+2. Knowledge of the concept of heritage as a collective asset to be passed on to future generations, as well as the existing legal and administrative techniques.

-3. Knowledge of the responsibility of the Conservator/Restorer in his/her interventions on Cultural Assets and of the applicable regulatory framework.
+3. Knowledge of the responsibility of the Conservator-Restorer in their interventions on Cultural Assets and of the applicable regulatory framework.

-4. Knowledge of the vocabulary and concepts in the field of Conservation-Restoration and the rules of action, consistent with the Deontological Code of the profession, reflected in the regulations.
+4. Knowledge of the vocabulary and concepts of the field of Conservation-Restoration and of the rules of action, consistent with the Code of Ethics of the profession, reflected in the regulations.

-5. Knowledge of occupational safety, health and environmental standards in the field of Conservation Restoration.
+5. Knowledge of occupational safety, health and environmental regulations in the field of Conservation and Restoration.

 6. Knowledge of the constituent materials of cultural assets and their creation and/or manufacturing processes.